 Romina has been the Artistic Director of THEATRINO for the last 17 years and a Teacher Trainer for just as long.
 As a graduate of the School of Creative Arts, Wollongong University (Australia) her training and skill set has been put to good use, working both behind the scenes and centre stage under the spot light.
 Born in Italy but growing up in Australia, Romina brings a bilingual conversion of culture to the mix, with a work history in theatre, tv, radio, music performance and drama teaching.
 During her time in Italy, she’s written 10 variations of popular fairytales with original scores and songs, not to mention hundreds of theatrical sketches, workshops and didactic materials for actors, tutors and teachers.
-She’s trained thousands of facilitators including; tutors and camp directors for English summer camps; actors from around the globe for TIE tours; teachers of English in various countries from all scholastic levels.
-She’s been invited to speak at numerous ESL conferences over the years and has been directly involved in both European and International projects with Italian students and teachers.
-Aspire to Inspire has always been her motto!
+She’s trained thousands of facilitators including; tutors and camp directors for English summer camps; actors from around the globe.

-EDUCO’s methodology follows the theories (and results) of many accredited linguists and classroom practitioners.
-This workshop will explore these theories using scripts, songs and drama based language activities, with emotions as the engine and drama techniques as the vehicle.
+Educo’s methodology follows the theories (and results) of many accredited linguists and classroom practitioners.
+This workshop will explore these theories using scripts, songs and drama based language activities.
+This theories tell us how emotions as the engine and drama techniques as the vehicle.

-Using Educo’s holistic approach to learning, TEATRINO has for many years entertained and motivated students through TIE.
-TEATRINO puts into practice the theory that second language teaching should focus on encouraging ‘natural’ acquisition and providing input that emotionally stimulates the learner.
+Using Educo’s holistic approach to learning, Teatrino has for many years entertained and motivated students through TIE.
+Teatrino puts into practice the theory that second language teaching should focus on encouraging ‘natural’ acquisition and providing input.
+Input that emotionally stimulates the learner.
 The experience is memorable because the students are emotionally involved and having fun!
-With TEATRINO students acquire the linguistic skills they need for communication without realizing they are learning.
+With Teatrino students acquire the linguistic skills they need for communication without realizing they are learning.